C# Regular Expression (Regex) Examples in .NET

 Anna Jones Regex: \w+\r\n Match: ate

-for your platform.
-For Microsoft Windows systems you should generally use
+new line sequence for your platform.
+For Microsoft Windows systems you should

 Match Grouping